-How to obtain Serbia visa?
+Belgrade Travel Guide: How to Obtain Serbia visa?

-The first thing is visa to Serbia, around 80 countries’ citizens don’t require visa to Serbia including all European countries, Australia, Canada, Japan, Singapore and South Korea. and those who have a valid US visa or Canada visa or Schengen visa also don’t require a visa to visit Serbia.
+The first thing is visas to Serbia, citizens of around 80 countries do not require visas to Serbia including all European countries, Australia, Canada, Japan, Singapore, and South Korea. and those who have a valid US visa or UK visa or visa or Schengen visa also do not require a visa to visit Serbia.

 There are direct or connecting flights to/from Serbia to most of Europe and Asia.
 I was going to Serbia from Dubai, so I booked my flight with “FlyDubai” which is a low-cost Airline, and that has direct daily flights from Dubai to Belgrade. the return flight from Dubai to Serbia cost me $400.

-I booked a taxi from Airport to my hostel in downtown Belgrade. it cost $18 which is fixed rate by government. the Taxi driver was a nice man who gave me so much information about the city and Serbia.
+I booked a taxi from Airport to my hostel in downtown Belgrade. it cost $18 which is a fixed rate by the government. the Taxi driver was a nice man who gave me so much information about the city and Serbia.

 Accommodation & Transport in Belgrade?

 Belgrade is a beautiful city divided into two parts.
 The main part is old Belgrade city which has many historical and cultural places.
 The other part is the New Belgrade city which has big shopping malls and skyscrapers.